K0MPLEXWorksTogether/ApnaCollegeDSA/README.md

 - **Patterns-1:** Learnt to build fundamental patterns and shapes using nested loops.

 - **FunctionsAndMethods:** Learnt how to write functions, binary number system, scope and lifetime of variables, pass by value, pass by reference.

+- **Patterns-2:** Advanced usage of nested loops, analysis of patterns, how to dry run code to avoid bugs.